 In Italy, heavy cream is called “panna da cucina”, also cooking cream, and can be found ready to use in any supermarket or grocery store, in the dairy department outside the fridge.
 Often is in bricks like those you see in the picture.

-There are some pasta recipes where spaghetti is topped with cream and another ingredient, such as spaghetti Panna and ham or spaghetti Panna and mushroom.
+There are some pasta recipes where spaghetti is topped with cream and other ingredients, such as spaghetti Panna and ham or spaghetti Panna and mushroom.
 Although these are not restaurant recipes, they are still dishes often prepared in the homes of Italians.

 In Italy, if you are looking for heavy cream you have to ask for “panna da cucina.”
 Is an Italian cream that’s typically used for cooking pasta sauce or other plates.
 It has less fat than whipping cream and it’s also thicker than both whipping cream and heavy cream.